ReazynCode/Kidd313Hw-8/README.md

 ## BUILD INSTRUCTIONS

-To compile and run your code using the Makefile:
+To compile using the Makefile:

 ```bash
 # Compile both versions: